qcnotes/qcnotes.github.io/_posts/2025-12-13-Channel-Capacity-Part-I.md

 layout: "post"
 title: "P9.
 Channel Capacity Part-I"
 ---
-In this post, we shall look at the deterministic channel matrix use case where both the transmitter and receiver have a full knowledge about it.
+In this post, we shall look at the deterministic channel use case where both the transmitter and receiver have a full knowledge about it.
 The fading propagation channel use case will be explained in the subsequent blog post.

 Let us consider a MIMO wireless system with $M$ transmit antenna and $N$ receive antenna.
-The transmitter sends complex symbol vector $x \in C_{M}$ through its $M$ transmit antenna, and after propagation through the wireless channel matrix $H \in C_{N,M}$, the receiver receives $y \in C_{N}$ complex vector through its $N$ receive antenna as,
+The transmitter sends complex symbol vector $x \in C^{M}$ through its $M$ transmit antenna, and after propagation through the wireless channel $H \in C^{N,M}$, the receiver receives $y \in C^{N}$ complex vector through its $N$ receive antenna as,

 $$
 y = Hx + z
 $$

 where, $z \sim NC(0,I)$ is circularly symmetric complex gaussian random vector with zero mean and identity covariance.
-The total transmitter total transmit power is constrained to $\le P$, (i.e) $Tr(E(xx’)) = Tr(Q) = E(x’x) = P$.
-The channel matrix $H \sim NC(0,I)$ is also a circularly symmetric complex gaussian random matrix with zero mean and identity covariance.
+The total transmit power is constrained to $= P$, (i.e) $Tr(E(xx’)) = Tr(Q) = E(x’x) = P$.
+The propagation channel matrix $H \sim NC(0,I)$ is also a circularly symmetric complex gaussian random matrix with zero mean and identity covariance.

 What is the capacity of a MIMO wireless system with a deterministic channel matrix H, where both the transmitter and receiver have complete knowledge of the matrix?

+Consider the capacity expression that maximizes the mutual information between channel input and output for all input distribution $f(x)$ with positive definite covariance matrix $Q \ge 0$ and $Tr(Q)=P$ as,

 $$
 \begin{equation}